ajdruff/divi/README.md

 Install like any other WordPress theme using the WordPress admin panel or by unzipping and placing it in the wp-content/themes directory and activate it.

+**Security Fix**

+This version contains a security fix that corrected a critical privilege escalation security vulnerability that, if properly exploited, could allow unprivileged registered WordPress users to perform a subset of actions within the Divi Builder, including the potential to manipulate posts.

 **Contributors**